EJP-ORION/OH-Surveillance-Codex/docs/6a-guidelines-contributors.rst

    way support a wider One Health community, propose a new principle section under the OHS Codex/KIP document providing a description of the purpose and scope of this principle.
-If possible include existing solutions or methods available to support OHS researchers, organisations or stakeholders.
+If possible include existing solutions or methods available to support One Health surveillance researchers, organisations or stakeholders.
 Proposal to extend the scope of the OHS Codex/KIP will only be considered if the author provides contact information, so the OHS Codex/KIP team can invite that author to the OHS Codex/KIP steering board discussions.